Union blockade: Impact on the Confederacy

-Impact for the Union
+Impact on the Union

-The southern cotton industry began to heavily influence the British economy.
+The Southern cotton industry began to heavily influence the British economy.
 Cotton was a highly profitable cash crop, known in the 19th century as "white gold".
-On the eve of the war, 1,390,938,752 pounds weight of cotton were imported into Great Britain in 1860.
+On the eve of the war, in 1860, 1,390,938,752 pounds of cotton were imported into Great Britain.
 Of this, the United States supplied 1,115,890,608 pounds, or about five-sixths of the whole.
 Not only was Great Britain aware of the impact of Southern cotton, but so was the South.
-They were confident that their industry held large power, so much, that they referred to their industry as "King Cotton".
-This slogan was used to declare its supremacy in America.
+They were confident that their industry held large power, so much that they referred to their industry as "King Cotton".
+This slogan was used to declare cotton's supremacy in America.
 On the floor of the U.S. Senate, Senator James Henry Hammond declaimed (March 4, 1858): "You dare not make war upon cotton!
 No power on earth dares make war upon it.
 Cotton is king."
 The South proclaimed that many domestic and even some international markets depended so heavily on their cotton, that no one would dare spark tensions with the South.
 They also viewed this slogan as their reasoning behind why they should achieve their efforts in seceding from the Union.
-The Southern Cotton industry was so confident in the power of cotton diplomacy, that without warning, they refused to export cotton for one day.
+The Southern cotton industry was so confident in the power of cotton diplomacy, that, without warning, they refused to export cotton for one day.

 Imagining an overwhelming response of pleas for their cotton, the Southern cotton industry experienced quite the opposite.
 With the decisions of Lincoln and the lack of intervention on Great Britain's part, the South was officially blockaded.
 Following the U.S. announcement of its intention to establish an official blockade of Confederate ports, foreign governments began to recognize the Confederacy as a belligerent in the Civil War.
-Great Britain declared belligerent status on May 13, 1861, followed by Spain on June 17 and Brazil on August 1.
-This was the first glimpse of failure for the Confederate South.
+Great Britain declared its belligerent status on May 13, 1861, followed by Spain on June 17 and Brazil on August 1.
+This was the first glimpse of failure for the Confederacy.